anoff/blog/_posts/drafts/2019-01-XY-book-powerful-mccord.md

 - also identify people that can no longer contribute to your companies success (e.g. their technological expertise is not required because of a cancelled product)
     - let them go
     - might be tough in germany
+- good feedback addresses behavior not character
+    - giving: learn to criticize actions not people
+    - receiving: see feedback as a free lesson in how to become a better you